jacqizee/Lo-Fi-Tetris/README.md

 ## Future Features

 If I had more time, these are the features I would have loved to incorporate next:
-* Hard Drop for Tetronimos - this is a common feature in Tetris that I certainly do miss in my game.
+* Hard Drop for Tetrominoes - this is a common feature in Tetris that I certainly do miss in my game.
 My approach would be to check the columns the current shape is in, then find which row has the highest paused cell.
 From there, I would lower the current shape to just above that row by adding to the currentPosition array
 * Counter-Clockwise Rotation - I have most of the checks in place already with my current rotation function, I think if I had time I would have allowed for rotation both directions
-* Color-Blind Mode - More of a styling/DOM manipulation challenge, but I would have loved to have had a button that would allow a user to toggle color-blind friendly tetronimo colors
+* Color-Blind Mode - More of a styling/DOM manipulation challenge, but I would have loved to have had a button that would allow a user to toggle color-blind friendly tetromino colors
 * Rotation Refactoring - I definitely went with more of a brute force solution to rotating with a matrix, I think there could be improvements made to the code to clean it up

 ## Credits: